softcom-su/Martos/examples/rust-examples/stm32f4/dynamic-memory/README.md

 # Rust Example for STM32F4 Architecture

-Presented here is a straightforward 'Hello world' Rust example utilizing Martos.
+Presented here is a straightforward Rust example utilizing Martos with dynamic memory usage.

-Within the setup function, the phrase 'Setup 'hello world' from UART!' is printed once over USART1.
+Within the setup function, the phrase 'Setup hello world!' is printed once.
-Additionally, within the loop function, the counter value is printed fifty times over semihosting.
+Additionally, within the loop function, the phrase 'Loop hello world!' along with the counter value (last value of dynamic vector) is printed fifty times.

 ## How to Install Dependencies